foundry-rs/book/src/reference/chisel/README.md

 Enable / disable traces for the current session.

-When tracing is enabled, foundry-style call tracing and logs will be printed after each statement is inserted.
+When tracing is enabled, foxar-style call tracing and logs will be printed after each statement is inserted.

 **Debug**